-xiii.
+xiv.
 Global Financial Conditions

 Market events and conditions, including disruptions in the international capital markets and other financial systems and deteriorating global economic conditions, could increase the cost of capital or impede the Company's access to capital.
 Economic and geopolitical events may create uncertainty in global financial and equity markets.
-The conflict between Russia and Ukraine and sanctions and export controls taken by Canada, US and other countries could have potential negative implications on the financial markets.
+The conflicts in the Middle East, and the conflicts between Russia and Ukraine could have potential negative implications on the financial markets.
 The outcome of the conflict is uncertain and is likely to have wide ranging consequences on the peace and stability of the region and the world economy.
 As Russia is a major exporter of oil and natural gas, any disruption of supply of oil and natural gas from Russia could cause a significant worldwide supply shortage of oil and natural gas and significantly impact pricing of oil and gas worldwide.
 A lack of supply and high prices of oil and natural gas could also have a significant adverse impact on the world economy.
-The long-term impacts of the conflict and the sanctions imposed on Russia remain uncertain.
-The ultimate impact of the Russia-Ukraine conflict on the Company's business is difficult to predict and depends on factors that are evolving and beyond the Company's control.
-Orogen may experience material adverse impact to its business, results of operations, cash flow, financial condition and the Common Share price as a result of any of these disruptions, even after the Russia-Ukraine conflict is resolved.
+The long-term impacts of these conflicts remain uncertain.
+The ultimate impact of these conflicts on the Company's business is difficult to predict and depends on factors that are evolving and beyond the Company's control.
+Orogen may experience material adverse impact to its business, results of operations, cash flow, financial condition and the Common Share price as a result of any of these disruptions, even after these conflicts are resolved.

-The market price of the Common Share may decline even regardless of the status of the Company's operating performance, the Company's growth prospects, or value of underlying assets.
+The market price of the Common Shares may decline even regardless of the status of the Company's operating performance, the Company's growth prospects, or value of underlying assets.
 There can be no assurance that fluctuation and volatility in the markets will decrease and if these conditions continue, the Company's operations and the trading price of Common Share could be negatively impacted.
 Such disruptions could make it more difficult for the Company to obtain capital and financing for operations, or increase the cost of it, among other things.
 If the Company cannot raise capital when it is needed, or are unable to access capital on reasonable terms, it may have a material adverse effect its business, results of operations, cash flow, financial condition and the Common Share price.
 These and other related factors can lead to lower longer term asset values, which can result in impairment losses.

-xiv.
+xv.
 Inflation Risk